by: Thomas Young

-Website Research Specialist – Gathering feedback from users, web stats and analyzing that data, online surveys, reporting findings and suggestions to the web marketing team are key tasks of this position.
-This person should stay on top of web trends and changing technologies that can impact gathering data and function as the lead on web marketing research programs.
-The website research specialist should report on a regular basis to the web marketing team and work closely with the design and development teams to ensure the site is usable and generating conversions.
+Website Research Specialist – Gathering feedback from users, web stats and analyzing that data, online surveys, reporting findings and suggestions to the strategic digital marketing team are key tasks of this position.
+This person should stay on top of web trends and changing technologies that can impact gathering data and function as the lead on strategic digital marketing research programs.
+The website research specialist should report on a regular basis to the strategic digital marketing team and work closely with the design and development teams to ensure the site is usable and generating conversions.
 In some cases, this position may be combined with the Internet Marketing Specialist.

 Content Writer for the Web – Writing content for your website and e-mail campaigns is the key task of this position.
 This person must know how to write for the web with content that is scannable and can tell a story with 50 percent fewer words than would normally be used.
 The person in this role must be able to write scripts for online videos and podcasts.
 He or she should be able to interview key people in the organization and write effective copy for the web.
 This is one of the most active positions on the website team and a key part of online marketing success.

 Photography and Other Media – This position may actually be a team of people and they are responsible for photos, video, web cams, interactive tours, slide shows, podcasts and all other media presentations of content on the website.

 Graphic Designer – This person is tasked with designing the graphic and artistic elements of a website including the logo, navigation systems designs, content placement, photo placement and all other graphic elements on the website.